 We rented our car at Auto Europe / Thrifty Car Rental.
-Our mini car had cost us 36,79 Euros for a week.
+Our mini car cost us 36,79 Euros for a week.
 In addition, we’ve spent 30 Euros on petrol costs.
 Save up to 30 % on car rentals by booking it through this link!

 If you are renting a vehicle, I do advise choosing a small car.
-You’ll thank me after you discover the width of Malta’s “two-way” streets and the relaxed local interpretation on where the middle of the road is.
+You’ll thank me after you discover the width of Malta’s “two-way” streets and the relaxed local interpretation of where the middle of the road is.
 The craziest experience was also driving the car on steep side roads in Mellieha, as well as parking it in one hotel there.
 It had the weirdest spiral one-way entrance to the garage where a larger car would definitely get scratched!
-And yeah, our rental price was so cheap as we risked with not taking insurance.
+And yeah, our rental price was so cheap as we risked not taking insurance.
 In conclusion, if you take chances like us, then at least choose the car you can pull it off with!

 How many days to spend in Malta?

-We explored the whole island of Malta back and forth in a week.
+We explored the whole island of Malta back and forth for a week.
 If you want to experience only the top things to do in Malta as presented above, four full days should be enough!
 On the other hand, if you want to experience both tops and flops of Malta tourism, you will find enough things to do in Malta for a week!

-For me, Sliema is the best area to stay in Malta.
+For me, Sliema is the best area to stay in in Malta.
 Centrally located, this place is a great base to explore the island!

 If you want to check other options in Sliema besides 1926 Hotel & Spa, you could consider Meditropical B&B, a small bed and breakfast in the same town.
 For other hotel deals, check the best Malta accommodation options here!